What Is It?

 “Diem Pay” will be different from WeChat Pay if it runs on its own decentralized cryptocurrency.
 Then payments can truly be private, secure, and encrypted—rather than running through traditional payment rails (like Mastercard and Visa).
 It’s like Facebook is minting its own money: truly a “Facebook coin.”

 Facebook vs. Credit Cards

 Paying with credit cards online is a hassle.
 Each site requires you to re-enter your credit card, you have to manually pull out the credit card to check the three-digit code, you have to update credit cards when they expire, and you have to pay interest if you carry a balance.

-A Facebook coin would be a massive improvement over credit cards by simply attaching to your bank account, transferring your fiat currency into “Facebit,” then making the payment—which the recipient could immediately transfer back into dollars, or keep denominated in “Facebit.”
+Diem could be a massive improvement over credit cards by simply attaching to your bank account, transferring your fiat currency into Diem, then making the payment — which the recipient could immediately transfer back into dollars, or keep denominated in Diem.

 Today, for example, you pay for your Uber using a credit card, with a 2% markup that goes directly to Mastercard or Visa.
 Using a decentralized currency, you could summon a driver using your Facebook app, then pay him directly, getting rid of both credit cards AND Uber:

 This has massive implications, as both you and the driver might elect to keep more of your money in Diem, which is reportedly designed to hold its value against the dollar.
 As we’ll discuss below, the value is likely to accrue to Facebook (this might be a good time to buy Facebook stock).